unknownpedestrian/Arch-Updater/README.md

 ## What the script does

 The script will:
+- create a temporary inhibit on screen locking and sleep (systemd only)
 - refresh the Arch keyring
 - clear the package cache
 - remove stale package downloads